 The advice about when and how best to introduce gluten to your baby has changed quite a bit in recent years.
-In this blog article we’ll look at the latest evidence.
+Let’s look at what’s currently recommended.

 What is Gluten?

-You’ve probably heard a lot about gluten in recent years with the increase in people following a gluten free diet, some unnecessarily!
+You’ve probably heard a lot about gluten in recent years with increased people following a gluten-free diet.
+Admittedly some eating gluten-free unnecessarily!

-Oats don’t contain gluten, but maybe unsuitable for people with coeliac disease because gluten containing cereals are often processed in the same factory.
-Oats also contain a similar protein which a minority of people with coeliac disease cannot tolerate.
+Oats don’t contain gluten but may be unsuitable for people with coeliac disease because gluten-containing cereals are often processed in the same factory.
+Oats also have a similar protein that a minority of people with coeliac disease cannot tolerate.

 When can you offer gluten to your weaning baby?

 You can introduce gluten-containing foods to your baby’s at any time between when you start weaning and ideally before they reach their first birthday.

 Is there a specific way I need to introduce my baby to gluten?